 Asking customers for reviews might go completely unnoticed.
 After all, even something as simple as a review takes away from people's valuable time.

-That said, you can always turn to incentives in exchange for online reviews - honest ones!
+That said, you can always turn to incentives in exchange for online reviews.
 For instance, you can offer a longer-period subscription or a discount code when asking for a review.
-However, it would do your business a ton of good if you clearly state that you hope for an honest review; so no pressure for positive reviews only.
+Bear in mind that you are legally obliged to state next to the review that you offered an incentive in exchange.